-During a major renovation project, NAVFAC Northwest was on a mission to solve a persistent mold and mildew problem plaguing its 4-story, 380+ room bachelors enlisted quarters at Naval Base Kitsap.
-Washington Patriot Construction wasn’t sure that poor ventilation was the cause, but pretesting showed that little if any of the exhaust ducts were pulling sufficient amounts of air out of the bathrooms and shower areas where the mold and mildew were most persistent.
+During a major renovation project, NAVFAC Northwest was on a mission to solve a persistent mold and mildew problem plaguing its four-story, 380+ room bachelors enlisted quarters at Naval Base Kitsap.
+General Contractor Washington Patriot Construction wasn’t sure that poor ventilation was the cause, but pretesting showed that little if any of the exhaust ducts were pulling sufficient amounts of air out of the bathrooms and shower areas where the mold and mildew were most persistent.

 - Building: 4-story, 380+ room bachelors quarters

-- Location: Naval Base Kitsap, Washington
+- Location: Naval Base Kitsap, Washington, USA (State)

-- General Contractor: Washington Patriot Cons
+- General Contractor: Washington Patriot Construction

 - Aeroseal Contractor: ENTEK Corporation